 What is a Foam Roof?

 Spray foam roofing is a completely watertight roofing system.
-It has three distinct parts namely the silicone coating, the spray polyurethane foam, and granules.
+It has three distinct parts, namely the silicone coating, the spray polyurethane foam, and the granules.

 The foam is made by heating a combination of two chemicals that are pumped by way of a truck through a heated hose and then applied directly to the roof.

 The foam grows thirty times its size and ends up about 1.5 inches thick.

 However, the depth can be customized to each unique roofing system to create the slope needed for water to move toward draining systems.

 Spray foam can be damaged by UV rays, so a silicone coating usually around 30 millimeters thick, is always applied over the top of it.

 The application includes two coats, and the top coat is embedded with granules that provide plenty of strength and traction for walking.